 In such a product, if indeed something goes wrong, what happens?

-We have already seen that ‘True Beacon One’ or AIFs are not having stringent regulation like mutual fund products.
+We have already seen that ‘True Beacon One’ or AIFs are not having stringent regulations like Mutual Fund products.
 It leaves another vulnerability for the HNI and UHNI investors.

 It immediately gained nationwide attention.
 SEBI intervened to address the issue in the best interest of the investors.
 SEBI fined the people responsible for the issue.

-The Supreme Court of India, in a judgement, said that AMCs should seek the approval of the investors before winding up any mutual fund scheme.
+The Supreme Court of India, in a judgment, said that AMCs should seek the approval of the investors before winding up any mutual fund scheme.